hudson155/osiris-ai/README.md

 // 2 + 2 equals 4.
 ```

-Visit the [core module](./osiris-core)'s documentation for more details.
+Visit the [chat module](./osiris-chat)'s documentation for more details.

 ### Agentic framework